cleon237/javascript/INTRO-CS-4 - Algorithm Design and Problem Solving - Advanced/README.md

 The product is 24.

 #### Exercise #4
-Write a program that takes in an array of numbers and returns the largest number in the list.
-Example:
-The given array is  `[3, 5, 7, 1, 6]`
-The largest number is 7.

-#### Exercise #5
 ```
 var student1Courses = ['Math', 'English', 'Programming'];
 var student2Courses = ['Geography', 'Spanish', 'Programming'];